United Kingdom: Weather Overview

-While temperatures in Scotland are, on average, lower than in England, the influence of the Northern Atlantic drift keeps temperatures warmer than other locations that lie at similar latitudes.
-The North Atlantic Drift is the northern off-shoot of the Gulf Stream which is a current that brings warmer waters up from the tropics, keeping winters mild.
+While temperatures in Scotland are, on average, lower than England, the influence of the Northern Atlantic drift keeps temperatures warmer than other locations lying at similar latitudes.
+The North Atlantic Drift is the northern off-shoot of the Gulf Stream which is a current that brings warmer waters up from the tropics, keeping winters mild but wet.

 City of Edinburgh, Scotland.

 England is mostly flat with the Pennines to the north, and a couple of hilly districts such as the Lake District and the Peak District being exceptions to this rule.
 Again, the southwest Atlantic winds mean it is wetter in the west than the east, and more southerly latitudes tend to be warmer.
-Locations further inland are less affected by the moderating affects of the ocean and so receive slightly warmer summers and cooler winters than coastal areas.
+Locations further inland are less affected by the moderating effects of the ocean and enjoy slightly warmer summers and cooler winters than coastal areas.

 Snow falls most winters, but generally only on a few days and some years only on high land.

-Statistics say that clouds completely cover the sky over Ireland for roughly half of the time.
-Upsetting?
-Yes.
+Statistics say that clouds completely cover the sky over Ireland for roughly half the time.
 Generally, conditions are much the same as you'll find anywhere in the UK, with the same regional variations of easterly areas being drier and southerly locations warmer.
-However, it is small, largely flat and with a relatively long coast in comparison to its land surface area and so there is less regional variation.
+However, it is small, largely flat and with a relatively long coast in comparison to its land surface area, so there is less regional variation.